ktsu-dev/.github/copilot/project-knowledge/knowledge-standardization-guidelines.md

 ### Entity Type Selection

-Use these standard entity types to categorize your memories appropriately:
+Use these standard entity types to categorize your knowledge entities appropriately:

 - "Command" - CLI commands, operations, or actions
 - "Class" - Code classes and their relationships